 This May, more than ever, I’ve seen many social media posts, marketing campaigns, and articles talk about Mental Health Awareness month.
-When I read these posts, I can’t help but wonder why it’s only acceptable to talk about our feelings for 31 days out of the year.
+When I read these posts, I can’t help but wonder why it’s only acceptable to feel the feels for 31 days out of the year and not the rest.

 Our culture tells us that we must appear put together all the time.
 But there are days when the struggle is real and all we want to do is reach for that cookie, that extra glass of wine or whatever it is that helps us stuff our feelings away.
 As I’ve gotten older, I’ve realized that people go to great lengths to appear put together because we’ve been told that showing emotion is weak.

 In the past, when someone would try and share their bad day with me, it made me uncomfortable and I used to shut the conversation down by saying things like “hang in there” or “stay positive.”
 I now realize saying this only makes things worse.
 It doesn’t create a safe space for the person who wants to share because we’re telling them it’s not okay to have a bad day.

 Now, I celebrate my bad days by really sitting through the emotions vs. reaching for something to stuff them away.
 I also don’t pretend to have it together and give myself a break when I do have a bad day.

 Here are the three steps that I follow when I’m having a bad day:

 1. Don’t Stuff, Feel the Feels